13 ways to say Friend in Japanese

-Ah, the friendship!
-It's one of the most important things in life, and of course, there are many ways to call someone a friend in Japanese.
-In this article, we're going to explore the different ways to refer to a friend in the Japanese language, so that you can strengthen those valuable bonds.
-Let's go!
+Ah, friendship!
+It is one of the most important things in life and, of course, there are several ways to call someone a friend in Japanese.
+In this article, we will explore the different ways to refer to a friend in the Japanese language, so you can strengthen those valuable bonds.
+Let’s go!

 Tomodachi (友達)

-The most common word for "friend" in Japanese is tomodachi (友達).
-This word is used by both men and women and is used in a variety of contexts from childhood to adulthood.
+The most common word for “friend” in Japanese is tomodachi (友達).
+This word is used by both men and women and is used in various contexts, from childhood to adulthood.

-The word "tomodachi" is often used to describe casual friendships and budding relationships with people who may or may not be intimate.
+The word “tomodachi” is often used to describe casual friendships and relationships with people who may or may not be close.

-The word 友達 (Tomodachi) is composed of characters [友] "I take" which means "together" and [達] "Dachi" which means "friend", indicating that he is someone who is together in some situation.
+The word 友達 (tomodachi) is composed of the characters [友] “tomo” which means “together” and [達] “dachi” which means “friend,” indicating that it is someone who is together in some situation.

 Nakama (仲間)

-Another common word for "friend" in Japanese is nakama (仲間).
-Nakama is a word more used in group contexts, such as on a work team or at a sports club.
+Another common word for “friend” in Japanese is nakama (仲間).
+Nakama is a word more used in group contexts, such as in a work team or in a sports club.

-The word "Nakama" is composed of the characters "Naka" which means "relationship" and "ma" which means "person", indicating that it is someone with whom one has a close relationship with.
+The word “nakama” is composed of the characters “naka” which means “relation” and “ma” which means “person,” indicating that it is someone with whom you have a close relationship.

 We also recommend reading: Meaning of Nakama – Comrade in Japanese